shawn-nyk/tp/docs/UserGuide.md

 Format: `match`
 - Only the `Requirement` field in the internships will be searched for.
 - Only profile items with `Skill` category will be used for matching.
-- The `TITLE` field of the profile items will be used for matching.
-- Internships with at least one `Requirement` matching any one `TITLE` in your `Skill`s in the profile list will be considered as successful matches. e.g. Say you have a profile item `Skill` category and `Python` as the `TITLE`, any internships that has a `Requirement` of `Python` will be matched.
+- An Internship with at least one `Requirement` matching any one `Skill` in the profile list will be considered as a successful match. e.g. Say you have a profile item which is of `Skill` category and titled `Python`, any internship that has a `Requirement` of `Python` will be successfully matched.
-- Matched internships can have `Requirement`s that do not match with the profile `Skills`, since a match is found when an internship has **at least one and not all** `Requirement` that matches with the profile `Skills`.
+- Matched internships can have `Requirements` that do not match with the profile `Skills`, since a match is found when an internship has **at least one and not all** `Requirements` that matches with the profile `Skills`.
 - Matching done is case-insensitive. e.g. `Python` will match `python`.
 - Only the full sentence will be matched. e.g. `Machine` will not match `Machine Learning`.